Juky-App/SquircleView/README.md

 <!-- TODO OWN APP -->

 ## Changelog
+- V0.0.4 (31 july 2021)
+    - Added support for customizing the corner smoothing (e.g. make the Squircle less rounded)
+    - Added support for custom ripple drawables
+    - Ripples will now only show up if any click listener is set
 - V0.0.3 (19 june 2021)
     - Added support for programmatically setting the view's properties
 - V0.0.2 (12 june 2021):